jgalazm/leap-launcher/README.md

 Double click the icon in your desktop or open your browser at  http://localhost.

+To start the application automatically without pressing any keys once all servers are ready, you must enable popups for the http://localhost domain from your browser.

 # How it works
 The `leap-launcher`  uses `quart` for the backend and `react` for the frontend.